wlillisdev/tasty_tipples/README.md

 - Email marketing when done correctly has low input costs and allows us to target our customers with a more customised offering giving a Better ROI.
 - Mail Chimp
   - We will initially build a subscriber list to our newsletter via the form in the footer of our website.
-  - We will send weekly newsletters of our latest’s drinks deals, secret sales and new products releases.
+  - We will also send weekly newsletters about our latest’s drinks deals, secret sales and new products releases.

 ## Outsourcing